Basic Page Sidebar Menu Global Support Services

 In situations where a program requires the expertise of a US person or the program prefers oversight by a current Penn employee, it may be addressed through business travel assuming the activity and duration is considered short-term.
 Longer-term employment abroad involving a Penn employee may also be accomplished through some of the local hiring options listed above.
 Be aware that overseas work by employees for longer periods of time carries costs and regulatory risks.

 If you are interested in engaging a worker located outside of the U.S. to complete a particular project that is limited in scope and length, an Independent Contractor arrangement may be appropriate.
 Contractors are paid a fixed rate per project after a deliverable or upon receipt of an invoice for services.

 In most countries, a worker is assumed to be an employee unless he or she qualifies as an independent contractor by meeting certain criteria.
 The criteria vary from country to country, but the following qualities tend to be globally important for independent contractor determination:

-Pay based solely on services rendered (e.g. no vacation pay)
+- Pay based solely on services rendered (e.g. no hourly rate or vacation pay)

 When seeking an Independent Contractor, it is advisable to consider whether the project can be completed by a current Penn employee, or by someone located in the U.S. If not, engaging a contractor abroad may be necessary.
 In this case, the contractor should have a particular skillset or expertise that is not otherwise available.

 Note that contractors are not employees of the University and should not represent themselves as such.